What is a Whole House Reverse Osmosis System?

 3. More environmentally friendly

-On that note, the amount of plastic which gets thrown away due to bottled drinking water is quite frankly obscene.
+On that note, the amount of plastic that gets thrown away due to bottled drinking water is quite frankly obscene.
 A reverse osmosis filter system cuts out all that waste.

 Furthermore, a whole house system means that the water you use for your showers and laundry will be clean and pure.
 This means softer laundry, less irritation on the skin and easier cleaning – no build-up in the washing machine or the shower!